GeoTheUnknown/Personal-Data/README.md

 # Personal-Data
-Personal Data using XML with CSS
+Personal Data using HTML or XML with CSS